simbody/simbody/Simbody/examples/README_VisualStudio.txt

      NOTE: Debug libraries are very sensitive to compiler version; if you can't use the prebuilt ones follow the Release instructions below unless you have built your own Debug libraries from source.
-     CAUTION: You can't use Release libraries with a main program compiled with Debug.
+     CAUTION: You may not be able to use Release libraries with a main program compiled with Debug.

     * Set the "Configuration:" pulldown to "Debug"